Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Abstract

 \section{Abstract}

-Long-tailed data distributions are prevalent in a variety of domains, including finance, e-commerce, biomedical science, and cyber security.
-In such scenarios, the performance of machine learning models is often dominated by the head categories, while the learning of tail categories is significantly inadequate.
-Given abundant studies conducted to alleviate the issue, this work aims to provide a systematic view of long-tailed learning with regard to three pivotal angles: (A1) the characterization of data long-tailedness, (A2) the data complexity of various domains, and (A3) the heterogeneity of emerging tasks.
-To achieve this, we develop the most comprehensive (to the best of our knowledge) long-tailed learning benchmark named \name, which integrates 13 state-of-the-art algorithms and 6 evaluation metrics on 14 real-world benchmark datasets across 4 tasks from 3 domains. \name\ with novel angles and extensive experiments (264 in total) enables researchers and practitioners to effectively and fairly evaluate newly proposed methods compared with existing baselines on varying types of datasets.
+Long-tailed data distributions pose challenges for a variety of domains like e-commerce, finance, biomedical science, and cyber security, where the performance of machine learning models is often dominated by head categories while tail categories are inadequately learned.
+This work aims to provide a systematic view of long-tailed learning with regard to three pivotal angles: (A1) the characterization of data long-tailedness, (A2) the data complexity of various domains, and (A3) the heterogeneity of emerging tasks.
+We develop \fname, a comprehensive long-tailed learning benchmark integrating 18 state-of-the-art algorithms, 10 evaluation metrics, and 17 real-world datasets across 6 tasks and 4 data modalities. \fname\ with novel angles and extensive experiments (315 in total) enables effective and fair evaluation of newly proposed methods compared with existing baselines on varying dataset types.
 Finally, we conclude by highlighting the significant applications of long-tailed learning and identifying several promising future directions.
-For accessibility and reproducibility, we open-source our benchmark \name\ and corresponding results at~\url{https://github.com/SSSKJ/HeroLT}.
+For accessibility and reproducibility, we open-source our benchmark \fname\ and corresponding results at~\url{https://github.com/SSSKJ/HeroLT}.